raj10git/Banking_management/README.md

 # Banking_management
-A prototype of complete banking management system for the employees
+A prototype of complete banking management system for the employees.